The complete guide to West End shows opening in 2020

 The Prince of Egypt at the Dominion Theatre

-Journey to ancient Egypt as The Prince of Egypt receives its British premiere in 2020.
+Journey to ancient Egypt via the Dominion Theatre as The Prince of Egypt receives its British premiere this year.
 A star cast including Luke Brady, Liam Tamne, Alexia Khadime and Christine Allado will lead the show, as a young man ponders over what it means to live ‘through Heaven’s eyes’.
+Find out more about the musical and book The Prince of Egypt tickets.

 Pretty Woman at the Piccadilly Theatre